Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_18_cluster_sizing/guide.en-gb.md

 **Example**

-A string type field of an average of 12 bytes, if we index a collection with 100k documents on a date field the formula will be, if we decide to not count in the compression factor as the value will be highly dynamic:
+A string type field of an average of 12 bytes, if we index a collection with 100k documents on a date field, the formula will be (if we decide to not count in the compression factor as the value will be highly dynamic):

 `(2*(100000*12))/1024/1024 = 2.40MB`

-with a heuristic compression factor:
+With a heuristic compression factor:

 `(2*(100000*(12*0.95)))/1024/1024 = 2.28MB`

 For compound indexes, it's the same formula, just sum up all average field sizes.
-But, we stop here as other types of indexes are way more difficult to determine dimensions.
+But we stop here as other types of indexes are way more difficult to determine dimensions.

 #### Note on Types of Indexes